-Days Of Our Lives Spoilers: Who Is Fighting For His Life?
+‘Days Of Our Lives’ Spoilers: Who Is Fighting For His Life?

 — Soap Opera Spy (@SoapOperaSpy) April 28, 2017

-Xander’s plan was well executed and he left with Holly and Nicole but spoilers state that Brady’s life hangs in the balance.
+Xander’s plan was well executed, and he left with Holly and Nicole.
+However, spoilers state that Brady’s life hangs in the balance.
 Paul and Sonny will find Brady fighting for his life and will do everything they can to save him.
-It’s said that they’re going to rush him to the hospital and once he’s settled he will ask for Nicole and Holly.
-As for Nicole, she tries everything in her power to get her and Holly out of Xander’s grasp but her efforts only lands her into more trouble.
+It’s said that they’re going to rush him to the hospital, and once he’s settled, he will ask for Nicole and Holly.
+As for Nicole, she tries everything in her power to get her and Holly out of Xander’s grasp, but her efforts only land her in more trouble.

 Days of Our Lives Spoilers: Brady and Nicole’s Shocking Showdown with Xander – Sonny and… https://t.co/qgnUAwwGip pic.twitter.com/uPIqq8jStT